-The service, leadership and social committees shall be composed of chapter members The duties of each committee shall be to inform and advise members present at a chapter meeting of activities and ideas to give the chapter meaningful purpose.
+The service, leadership and social committees shall be composed of chapter members.
+The duties of each committee shall be to inform and advise the members present at a chapter meeting of activities and ideas to give the chapter meaningful purpose.
 Each committee shall be presided by a chairperson who will be responsible for seeing that a report is given to the chapter members at each general meeting.

 Section 2 Special meetings.

 Special meetings shall be set by the officers, committee chairpersons, and members of the committees.